arangodb/docs/oasis/deployments.md

 2. Open the deployment you want to change.
 3. On the **Overview** tab, click the **Edit** button with an ellipsis (`…`) icon.
-4. In the **Version and Security** section, you can:
+4. In the **Version and Security** section, you can do the following:
    - Modify the DB version that is currently being used or add a custom image for testing purposes.
    - Select a different CA certificate.
    - Add or remove an IP allowlist.
-5. In the **Configuration** section, you can:
+5. In the **Configuration** section, you can do the following:
    - Upgrade the memory size per node.
    - Modify the CPU per node from General to Low or vice-versa.
    - Select a different disk size per node.
-To enable automatic scaling, move the slider to a value higher than the current disk size.
+The available ranges for the disk size depend on the selected memory size.
+To enable automatic disk size scaling, move the slider to a value higher than the current disk size.
    - Change **OneShard** deployments into **Sharded** deployments.
 To do so, click **Sharded**.
 In addition to the other configuration options, you can